 It may seem that interviewing on video is a disadvantage, especially for the extroverts among us who are fueled by sharing the energy of others.
 But the virtual interview has its advantages, along with unique considerations for setting yourself up for making a personal connection and positive impression.

-Of course, there are added pressures related to lighting, sound, Internet connection and/or technology concerns.
+Of course, there are added pressures related to lighting, sound, Internet connection, and/or technology concerns.
 Attention to both engagement and environment is a must, on top of the other vital MBA interview prep you’ll be conducting.
-Moreover, what to wear for the virtual MBA interview takes on special considerations, as my Fortuna colleague Karen Hamou covered last week.
+Moreover, what to wear for the virtual MBA interview takes on special considerations, as my Fortuna colleague Karen Hamou covered in her popular post.

 With so much at stake, what can you do to ensure the best possible conditions for a great video interview?